synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 5. Block Number of the block on the [SYN Chain](#synapse-chain) that the attestation was registered by a Notary on the Summit chain, which does not have to be the same Notary posting to the destination.
 6. Timestamp is the time that the attestation was registered on the [SYN Chain](#synapse-chain).

+### Commitment
+In cryptography, a commitment is often used when someone wants to commit to large amounts of data without having to pass around all the data.
+For example, if there is a message that consists of many terabytes, that message can use a cryptographic hash function to come up with a 32 byte hash representation of that message, and it would be probabilistically impossible for someone to come up with another message that has the same 32 byte hash.
+It is a way for someone to say "I have a very large message that I will send you later, but I promise the message hashes to this small 32 bytes".
+Later, when the message is given, it can be checked that it in fact hashes correctly and we know it was not altered.

+### Cross Chain
+As opposed to [On Chain](#on-chain), Cross Chain refers to communication between one blockchain and another.
+If a someone wants to send a message from one chain to another chain, this cannot be done in a single blockchain transaction.
+The only way for Cross Chain communication to occur is with the help of [Off Chain](#off-chain) agents who observe transactions on various chains and then submit necessary transactions to other chains in order to communicate across chains.

 ### Destination Chain
 The chain where the message is being sent to is known as the Destination Chain.